 Smith is University Distinguished Scholar and Professor of Philosophy at Western Michigan University (WMU) in Kalamazoo.
 He works in a number of different fields of analytical philosophy: language, mind, physics, religion, and the metaphysics of feeling.
 Probably, his most significant contributions have been to the philosophy of quantum cosmology and the philosophy of time.
 Smith’s work on the “natural selection of universes” has had an impact within physics itself, and he has also collaborated with the prominent Christian apologist, William Lane Craig.
 He denies the existence of a personal God—and so is an atheist—but he defends a form of pantheism.

-Books: Theism, Atheism and Big Bang Cosmology, Time, Change and Freedom: An Introduction to Metaphysics, Ethical and Religious Thought in Analytic Philosophy of Language, Language and Time, Consciousness: New Philosophical Perspectives
+Books: Theism, Atheism and Big Bang Cosmology, Time, Change and Freedom: An Introduction to Metaphysics, Ethical and Religious Thought in Analytic Philosophy of Language, Language and Time, and Consciousness: New Philosophical Perspectives

 Nielsen is Emeritus Professor of Philosophy at the University of Calgary and Adjunct Professor of Philosophy at Concordia University in Montreal.
 Born in Denmark, he was educated in the United States.
 After teaching at New York University, he has made his career in Canada.
 Nielsen, who is the author of more than 30 books and 400 scholarly articles, is one of the founders of the Canadian Journal of Philosophy.
 His work has focused on the unintelligibility of the various concepts of God, and on the naturalistic grounding of ethics.
 Nielsen has been called one of the leading atheists of the century.